 - Regulates chemicals in the blood

 - Converts ammonia into urea, which the body excretes out of the body via the urine

+Elevated liver enzymes occur when the cells of the liver are inflamed or damaged.
 Enzymes are proteins which act as a catalyst for many biochemical processes.
-When the liver is damaged, enzyme levels in the blood can increase.
-These changes are picked up on a biochemical profile, a test on the clear portion of the blood.
+An inflamed or damaged liver can leak enzymes into the bloodstream which are picked up on a biochemical profile, a test on the clear portion of the blood.